jakubiszon26/guess-the-melody/Docs/backend/README.md

 #### `POST /game/request-new-game`

-- **Description:** Initializes a `GameState` for the authenticated host, persists it in Redis for two hours, and returns the generated `gameID`.
+- **Description:** Initializes a `GameState` for the authenticated host, persists it in Redis for two hours, links a six digit `gameCode` to the lobby, and returns both identifiers so the host can share the code.
 - **Authentication:** Required.
 - **Body Parameters:**
   | Name | Type | Location | Description |